openssl/technical-policies/policies/design-process.md

 ### Checklist for the Notify Level

   - Design document published as a PR on GitHub
-  - OTC notified and invited to comment or object via an email to OTC list
+  - OTC notified and invited to comment or object via an email to openssl-project list
   - At least one week has passed from OTC notification

 ### Checklist for the Present Level

   - Design document published as a PR on GitHub
-  - OTC notified and invited to comment or object via an email to OTC list
+  - OTC notified and invited to comment or object via an email to openssl-project list
   - Presentation given to a quorate OTC meeting by the design's proposer, and OTC has had opportunity to ask questions and discuss the proposal
   - At least one week has passed from OTC notification